HEADS-project/training/5.ThingML_CEP/README.md

 1. Basics: Learn the syntax to express streams
 2. Join: Learn how to join events
 3. Merge: Learn how to merge event
-4. Filters: Learn how to apply filters
+4. Operators: Learn how to apply filters, etc

 ## Contact us